Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers

 As depicted in Table~\ref{tab:comparison_approaches_abstracts}, the approaches vary in different implementations of the layers.
-For instance, \citet{Jin2018HierarchicalNN} use Word2Vec~\citep{Mikolov13Word2Vec} pre-trained on biological text as word embeddings, whereas \citet{Cohan2019PretrainedLM} use SciBERT~\citep{Beltagy2019SciBERTPC}, that is Bidirectional Encoder Representations from Transformers (BERT) \citep{Devlin2018BERTPO} pre-trained on scientific text, \citet{yamada-etal-2020-sequential} apply BERT pre-trained on biological text, and \citet{Goncalves20} employ Global Vectors (GloVe) \citep{Pennington2014GloveGV}.
-For sentence encoding, \citet{Dernoncourt2016NeuralNF} and \citet{Jin2018HierarchicalNN} contextualise word embeddings via a bidirectional long-short-term-memory (Bi-LSTM)~\citep{Hochreiter1997LongSM}, and use the output of the Bi-LSTM or attention pooling to form a sentence representation vector. \citet{Goncalves20} employ a Convolutional Neural Network (CNN) with max-pooling as a sentence encoder, while \citet{yamada-etal-2020-sequential} use the classification token ([CLS]) of BERT.
-A Bi-LSTM or bidirectional gated recurrent unit (Bi-GRU)~\citep{ChoMGBBSB14} is used for the context enrichment layer.
-To predict the label sequence, a Conditional Random Field (CRF) \citep{Lafferty2001ConditionalRF} is used to capture the interdependence between labels (e.g. \emph{Results} usually follow \emph{Methods}). \citet{yamada-etal-2020-sequential} form spans of sentence representations and Semi-Markov CRFs to predict the label sequence by considering all possible span sequences of various lengths.
-Thus, their approach can better label longer continuous sentences, but is computationally more expensive than a CRF. \citet{Cohan2019PretrainedLM} obtain contextual sentence representations directly by fine-tuning SciBERT.
-All sentences separated by the separation token ([SEP]) are processed by Sci\-BERT and the output vector corresponding to the separation token is used as a sentence representation.
+The approaches use different kinds of word embeddings, e.g.\ Global Vectors (GloVe) \citep{Pennington2014GloveGV}, Word2Vec~\citep{Mikolov13Word2Vec}, or SciBERT~\citep{Beltagy2019SciBERTPC} that is BERT~\citep{Devlin2018BERTPO} pre-trained on scientific text.
+For sentence encoding, a bidirectional long short-term memory (Bi-LSTM)~\citep{Hochreiter1997LongSM} or a convolutional neural network (CNN) with various pooling strategies are utilised, while \citet{yamada-etal-2020-sequential} and \citet{Shang21} use the classification token ([CLS]) of BERT or SciBERT.
+To enrich sentences with further context, a recurrent neural network such as a Bi-LSTM or bidirectional gated recurrent unit (Bi-GRU)~\citep{ChoMGBBSB14} is used. \citet{Shang21} additionally exploit an attention-mechanism across sentences; however, it introduces quadratic runtime complexity that depends on the number of sentences.
+A conditional random field (CRF) \citep{Lafferty2001ConditionalRF} is mostly used as an output layer to capture the interdependence between classes. \citet{yamada-etal-2020-sequential} form spans of sentence representations and Semi-Markov CRFs to predict the label sequence by considering all possible span sequences of various lengths.
+Thus, their approach can better label longer continuous sentences but is computationally more expensive than a CRF. \citet{Cohan2019PretrainedLM} obtain contextual sentence representations directly by fine-tuning SciBERT and utilising the separation token ([SEP]) of SciBERT.
 However, their approach can process only about 10 sentences at once since BERT supports sequences of up to 512 tokens only.
-Thus, long text has to be split into multiple chunks so that long-range dependencies between sentences may be lost.